DhivyaShri484/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

  8-bit mode is faster and flawless than 4-bit mode.
 But the major drawback is that it needs 8 data lines connected to the microcontroller.
 This will make us run out of I/O pins on our MCU, so 4-bit mode is widely used.
 No control pins are used to set these modes.
  LCD Commands:

-There are some preset commands instructions in LCD, which we need to send to LCD through some microcontroller.
-Some important command instructions are given below:
+<b>There are some preset commands instructions in LCD, which we need to send to LCD through some microcontroller.
+Some important command instructions are given below:</b>

-Hex Code

-Command to LCD Instruction Register
+Hex Code    Command to LCD Instruction Register

-0F

-LCD ON, cursor ON
+0F    LCD ON, cursor ON

-01

-Clear display screen
+01    Clear display screen

-02

-Return home
+02    Return home

-04

-Decrement cursor (shift cursor to left)
+04    Decrement cursor (shift cursor to left)

-06

-Increment cursor (shift cursor to right)
+06    Increment cursor (shift cursor to right)

-05

-Shift display right
+05    Shift display right

-07

-Shift display left
+07    Shift display left

-0E

-Display ON, cursor blinking
+0E    Display ON, cursor blinking

-80

-Force cursor to beginning of first line
+80    Force cursor to beginning of first line

-C0

-Force cursor to beginning of second line
+C0    Force cursor to beginning of second line

-38

-2 lines and 5×7 matrix
+38    2 lines and 5×7 matrix

-83

-Cursor line 1 position 3
+83    Cursor line 1 position 3

-3C

-Activate second line
+3C    Activate second line

-08

-Display OFF, cursor OFF
+08    Display OFF, cursor OFF

-C1

-Jump to second line, position 1
+C1    Jump to second line, position 1

-OC

-Display ON, cursor OFF
+OC    Display ON, cursor OFF

-C1

-Jump to second line, position 1
+C1    Jump to second line, position 1

-C2

-Jump to second line, position 2
+C2    Jump to second line, position 2

 ## Procedure:
  1. click on STM 32 CUBE IDE, the following screen will appear